vntero/google-keep/README.md

 - Get even more familiar with deployment on Heroku or use Netflify this time around

 # Backlog:
-- user authentication
+- user authentication;
+- third-party authentication;
-- timestamps
+- timestamps;
-- dark mode
+- dark mode;
+- calendar and other google services integration;